Cal Neva Lodge & Casino: Ownership by Frank Sinatra

 Frank Sinatra first visited Cal Neva in 1951; his trip made the national press as he overdosed on sleeping pills and this was reported to the local sheriff.
 Sinatra continued to frequent the lodge; on one occasion, he played a jam session with big band leader Harry James and actress and singer Betty Grable.
 Sinatra publicly bought the resort in 1960 through his company, Park Lake Enterprises.
 Initially, he owned 25 percent of the property with Hank Sanicola and Paul "Skinny" D'Amato who each held 13 percent.
 Other smaller shareholders included Dean Martin.
 Chicago mobster Sam Giancana was said to be a silent partner in the business; D'Amato acted as Giancana's man.
 Sinatra gradually expanded his ownership of the casino; by 1962 he owned more than 50 percent share, with Sanicola holding 33 percent and Sanford Waterman owning the remaining shares.

 The shareholders decided to open the property year-round; it had only previously opened for the summer season.
 Sinatra built the Celebrity Room theater and installed a helicopter pad on the roof.
 He re-utilized Prohibition-era smuggling tunnels beneath the property to allow mob members to move around the property without being seen by the public.
 One led from near the main building to his private chalet overlooking Lake Tahoe.

-The FBI already had the lodge under investigation at the time due to the connection to Joseph P. Kennedy, Sr., who was staying there at the time that Sinatra's deal was finalized.
+The FBI already had the lodge under investigation at the time due to the connection to Joseph P. Kennedy Sr., who was staying there at the time that Sinatra's deal was finalized.
 There were concerns that Kennedy was involved in the arrangement of a casino for use by the American Mafia.
 The FBI suspected that the expansion was made using funds borrowed from Jimmy Hoffa.
-Following a request by Robert F. Kennedy, who had concerns over the press coverage of his and his brother's relationships with Marilyn Monroe, Sinatra made accommodation available for her for a weekend prior to her death on August 4, 1962.
+Following a request by Robert F. Kennedy, who had concerns over the press coverage of his and his brother's relationships with Marilyn Monroe, Sinatra made accommodation available for her for a weekend before her death on August 4, 1962.
 During this period she was not allowed to leave and only Giancana was allowed to visit her.
 Even her former husband, Joe DiMaggio, was turned away.
-She attempted suicide through a pill overdose, but she contacted the reception desk, and was rushed to hospital where she had her stomach pumped.
-This cabin, known as Monroe's, is still part of the guest accommodations, as is another known as Sinatra's.
+She attempted suicide through a pill overdose, but she contacted the reception desk, and was rushed to the hospital where she had her stomach pumped.
+This cabin, known as Monroe's, was still part of the guest accommodations, as was another known as Sinatra's, up until the closure of the resort.
 Also that year, a federal investigation took place into a prostitution ring being run from the foyer of the Cal Neva.